kubevirt/community/design-proposals/sriov-interfaces-mapping.md

       }]
 ```

-Since we’re only interested in the SR-IOV networks, the network-name-to-pci-address mapping will be:
+Since we’re only interested in the SR-IOV networks, the network-name to PCI address mapping will be:
 - `sriovnet-vlan100-secondary-mac` ⇒ `0000:65:00.2`
 - `sriovnet-vlan100-third-mac`     ⇒ `0000:65:00.3`